-Centre of South East Asian Studies
+Welcome to the Centre of South East Asian Studies

-The Centre of South East Asian Studies (CSEAS) encourages and supports research by both staff and students.
-CSEAS also hosts visiting scholars who are working on projects relevant to the Centre.
-Please contact the Chair of CSEAS, Dr Carol Tan (firstname.lastname@example.org) if you are interested in becoming a visiting scholar at CSEAS.It promotes joint, interdisciplinary and longer-term research, to which research for postgraduate degrees is often linked.
+South East Asian Studies is one of the five main regional postgraduate programmes in the School.
 The Centre exists to stimulate a lively research culture concerned with South East Asian issues.
 Its seminars and programme of events promote interdisciplinary study, research and discussion, and disseminate a wider awareness of the region.